hanifahputrr/ricepaddymapping/README.md

 # ricepaddymapping with multi-temporal data and CNN-RF Hybrid Method
 Read Me:
-Rice Paddy Mapping with CNN-RF Hybrid
+Rice Paddy mapping with optical satellite image from Google Earth Engine platform using the CNN-RF Hybrid method, with OA of 0.950.
 1. pre-processing your satellite image data through GEE Platform

   example code for pre-processing satellite image via GEE